Hawxy/Auth0Net.DependencyInjection/README.md

 ![Auth0 Authentication](docs/images/Auth0Authentication.png?raw=true)

-If you're simply using the `AuthenticationApiClient` (ie for URL building and requests driven by the user's access token), you can call `AddAuth0AuthenticationClientCore` and pass in your Auth0 Domain.
+If you're simply using the `AuthenticationApiClient` and nothing else, you can call `AddAuth0AuthenticationClientCore` and pass in your Auth0 Domain.
 This integration is lightweight and does not support any other features of this library.

  ```csharp
 services.AddAuth0AuthenticationClientCore("your-auth0-domain.auth0.com");